All Episodes

 Well, it could have been the FBI or the NSA or the CIA taping it.

-And I just think that is a a massive jujitsu move back on the deep state and on Comey.
+And I just think that is a massive jujitsu move back on the deep state and on Comey.

 It was great.

-But you know, who knows?
+But, you know, who knows?

 I think it kept Comey honest.

-I gotta be careful.
+I got to be careful.

-Yeah, it's funny, with all the talk people have about people who appear under oath, whether it's in a courtroom or in Congress, you'd be amazed.
+Yeah, it's funny with all the talk people have about people who appear under oath, whether it's in a courtroom or in Congress, you'd be amazed.

-There's such a slim number of people who actually lie in court or in Congress because they do take perjury ser seriously.
+There's such a slim number of people who actually lie in court or in Congress because they do take perjury seriously.

 I don't think Comey would have lied with or without Trump suggesting that there were tapes.